MerShafu/Assignment-1-Deep-Learning-for-Image-Classification/README.md

 For this project, we reduced some of the images for better and faster processing, and also it is already sufficient for the amount used in this project.

-The dataset given in the main is the updated of the downloaded one for the training.
+The dataset given in the main is the updated dataset for the training.